emmrichd/esp8266_zb40_mqtt_gateway/README.md

 This is a fork of https://github.com/thexperiments/esp8266_zb40_mqtt_gateway

 I changed it, to stop the GW60 from moving while booting and to be able to use the remote manually, too.
+(Some pins of the original version are set to "high" while booting, at least for NodeMCU Lolin V3)

 Connections: